Original Artwork: Acrylic Paint on a Traffic Signal Box

 After I had painted a little patch of the altered background, a man came up to me and almost enthusiastically began to comment on how good the artwork looked.
 He introduced himself as the Deputy Lord Mayor of Hobart, Ron Christie.
 I was immediately pleased at his comments and relieved that if I got into any trouble for altering the design, which thankfully, I didn’t, I could have told them that the Deputy Lord Mayor liked the new design…

 …Then all of a sudden I realized I was meeting the Deputy Lord Mayor of Hobart for the first time dressed as a tennis ball.
-(My family affectionately calls my chartreuse hoodie with the white zippers my “tennis ball outfit”).
+(My family refers to my chartreuse hoodie with the white zippers my “tennis ball outfit”).
 I was also wearing an old pair of my husband’s track pants and a winter beanie that made me look like a juvenile cone head.
-When I chose my clothes that morning, I was thinking about what I could get plastered in paint and not care about, not about meeting the mayor.
+When I chose my clothes that morning, I was thinking about what I could get plastered in paint and not care about–not meeting the mayor.
 Hopefully he excused me as one of those eccentric artist types.
-(I hope everybody else who views these photos will too, lol ; ) ).
+(I hope everybody else who views these photos will too, lol ; D ).